 A PDS in the food manufacturing industry might enhance the way fish is processed at a plant by applying new preservatives so that it lasts longer or can withstand more extreme temperatures.
 These scientists might also improve how fish is packaged by researching the effects that the current storage methods have on its taste or nutritional value.
 Perhaps the current packaging affects the product's flavor or allows exposure to harmful bacteria or chemicals.
 A product development scientist can work to improve these areas and develop something to counteract such issues.

 Product development scientists can earn a wide range of salaries depending on their industry.
-According to PayScale.com, as of May 2015, these scientists earned salaries ranging from $42,619 to $101,782 in total annual compensation, including bonuses and profit sharing.
-According to the same source, senior product development scientists earned between $68,838 and $138,245 during the same time period.
+According to PayScale.com, as of January 2020, these scientists earned salaries ranging from $49,000 to $98,000 in total annual compensation, including bonuses and profit sharing.
+According to the same source, senior product development scientists earned between $69,000 and $133,000 in January 2020.

 Product development scientists come from a range of industries such as the food, medical, and drug.